 With that in mind, here’s everything you need to know about writing for search engines.

 SEE ALSO: Get to Know SEO: A SEO Glossary

 A lot of copywriters don’t have a good grasp of what SEO actually means.
 This applies to general writers.
 The situation is even worse for amateur writers who are trying to create content for their sites.

-SEO copywriting is all about trying to get as much organic traffic from search engines as possible.
+SEO copywriting is about getting as much organic traffic from search engines as possible.

 The key here is matching your copy to what search engine users want.
 There are a lot of myths and misconceptions about writing for SEO.
 The worst offender is the idea that SEO writing is all about squeezing in as many keywords as possible.